Explore the Lagoon Nebula, Messier 8

-Look for the Lagoon in Northern Hemisphere mid-summer to mid-fall (Southern Hemisphere mid-winter to mid-spring).
+You can enjoy great views of M8, but first you have to find it.
+Let’s start with when to look.
+For the Northern Hemisphere, mid-summer to mid-fall are ideal.
+(Or in the Southern Hemisphere, mid-winter to mid-spring.)
 By early July each year, this object is crossing the meridian – appearing highest in the sky – at midnight.
 By early September it’s crossing the meridian as darkness falls, making it prime for early evening observations.

 Then, look for the constellation Sagittarius, which marks the direction of the center of our Milky Way galaxy.
 You’ll be looking southward in the evening from Earth’s Northern Hemisphere.
 If you’re in Earth’s Southern Hemisphere, look northward, closer to overhead, and turn the charts below upside-down.
 Want a more exact location for Sagittarius?
 We hear good things about Stellarium, which will let you set a date and time from your exact location on the globe.